gizburdt/cuztom/readme.md

 ###1.4.6
 * **NOTE**: cuztom_helper.php is renamed to cuztom.php.
 Please check your functions.php and change the include.
-* Improvement: Imprive the saving process of bundles, props @ivanblagdan
+* Improvement: Improved the saving process of bundles, props @ivanblagdan

 ###1.4.5
 * Fixed: Issue #41: Possible conflict of classes in functions.js